pjf/pjf.github.io/tech/_posts/2014-01-21-a-new-website-a-new-philosophy.md

 and the design had [not changed once](https://web.archive.org/web/20110216060633/http://www.pjf.id.au/) during that time.

-I'm very glad to say hat I've now resurrected the site, along with the over ten years worth of writing I had there.
+I'm very glad to say that I've now resurrected the site, along with the over ten years worth of writing I had there.
 However what I'm really excited about is the technology and philosophy of how the new site is constructed.